burriach/edlab/content/authors/susana-silvestre/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- PhD Students
 ---

-BSc student supervised by Prof. Josep Peñuelas, and Dr.Marcos Fernández-Martínez.
-Marina investigated trade-offs between growth and reproduction in European forests using remote sensing.
+PhD student supervised by Prof. Josep Peñuelas, and Drs.
+Romà Ogaya and Marcos Fernández-Martínez.
+Susana Silvestre studies the effect of long-term experimental drought on Mediterranean forests and shrublands.